 Like all people in emotional pain they will develop various ways to relieve the pain.
 For some, with a frantic, desperate type of loneliness, may develop larger-than-life personalities while others will develop some sort of emotional amour, others will shutdown emotionally and close themselves of from the world.

 Sometimes their reactions to life may seem extreme.
 Like having a physical injury, for someone already in emotional pain, even a little knock may be excruciating.
 A bit like being a burn victim - everything little thing hurts!
-But like everyone else, they just want connection and love, and are just trying to keep it together as best they can.
+But like everyone else, they are just trying to keep it together as best they can.

 For some the intensity of emotional pain may lead them to hate themselves or blame the world.
 At times they may even act out on this and 'punish' themselves or others in an attempt the reduce their own unbearable suffering.